aplacetovisit/theislandgame/mapnotes.md

 An all purpose signal and watch tower.

-East Lawn, West Lawn, and Northsteads
+Westwood, The Cradle, and Northsteads
 -------------------------------------
 These three regions are sparsely populated tracts that act as suburbs of sorts for the major cities.